-Variants in the Virut family are polymorphic, memory-resident, appending file infectors that have Entry Point Obscuring (EPO) capabilities.
+Variants in the Virut family (also known as Virtob) are polymorphic, memory-resident, appending file infectors that have Entry Point Obscuring (EPO) capabilities.

 Viruses belonging to this family infect files with .EXE and .SCR extensions.
 All viruses belonging to the Virut family also contain an IRC-based backdoor that provides unauthorized access to infected computers.